China hero image

 Safety & Stewardship Notes

 We navigate visa requirements, group registrations, and local regulations with trusted partners.
-Bilingual tour directors manage translation, schedule buffers, and crowd navigation, while we monitor health advisories, air quality, and political updates so leaders can focus on relationship building.
+Bilingual tour directors manage translation, crowd flow, and schedule buffers, while we monitor health advisories and air quality so leaders can focus on people and program goals.

 FAQs